Amharic

 The language serves as the official working language of the Ethiopian federal government, and is also the official or working language of several of Ethiopia's federal regions.
-It has over 32,400,000 mother-tongue speakers and more than 25,100,000 second language speakers making the total number of speakers over 57,500,000.
-Amharic is the most widely spoken language in Ethiopia, and the second most spoken mother-tongue in Ethiopia (after Oromo).
-Amharic is also the second largest Semitic language in the world (after Arabic).
+In 2020 in Ethiopia, it had over 33.7 million mother-tongue speakers of which 31 million are ethnically Amhara, and more than 25.1 million second language speakers in 2019, making the total number of speakers over 58.8 million.
+Amharic is the largest, most widely spoken language in Ethiopia, and the most spoken mother-tongue in Ethiopia.
+Amharic is also the second most widely spoken Semitic language in the world (after Arabic).